 - produces a core of trainers and mentors to ensure sustainability and ongoing improvement.

 A study from Malawi demonstrated that the intervention package has the capacity to reduce inpatient mortality by 40% (Molyneaux et al Bulletin WHO 2006).

-Helping Babies Breathe (HBB) - in person course
+Helping Babies Breathe (HBB)

 This course is paused.

-The is designed to develop new HBB Master Trainers, who will commit to train global healthcare professionals in resource-limited environments.
+This is designed to develop new HBB Master Trainers, who will commit to train global healthcare professionals in resource-limited environments.
 It will provide the initial steps of neonatal resuscitation with an emphasis on The Golden Minute, the first minute after birth.

 Suitable for doctors, nurses, midwives and allied health professionals, the course aims to: